Tahini | How to make tahini | How to make sesame paste at home

 - ¾ cup sesame seeds

-- salt a pinch (optional)
+- 1 pinch salt (optional)

 Instructions

-Preparation for tahini (skip if using hulled sesame)
+Preparation (skip if using hulled sesame)

 - If using unhulled sesame seeds, rinse them in lots of water and rub with both your palms.

 - Drain them to a colander and repeat the rinse few more times.
+Shake off the colander to get rid of excess water.

-How to make tahini
+How to Make Tahini

 - Roast sesame seeds on a low to medium flame until crunchy and aromatic.
 Cool them completely.

-- Within a few minutes the seeds will begin to release oils.
+- Blend until the seeds are crushed well and fine.
+Within a few minutes the seeds will begin to release oils.

-- If you do not have a high speed blender then add the oil as needed and blend until it turns to a smooth paste.
+- If you do not have a high speed blender add the oil as needed and blend until it turns to a smooth paste.

 - Store tahini in a airtight glass jar.